Undergraduate Course: Mathematics in Primary Education (EDUA08096)

-(2) An open book, examination assessing student's knowledge and understanding of children's mathematical thinking, development and associated pedagogies [80%]
+(2) A 2-hour examination assessing student's knowledge and understanding of children's mathematical thinking, development and associated pedagogies [80%]

-(3) A group online presentation on an aspect of teaching mathematics in the primary school
+(3) A group presentation on an aspect of teaching mathematics in the primary school [Formative]

 Students must achieve a minimum of 40% on each of the first two components of assessment to be awarded the course credits.

 ||(1) Oral formative feedback will be provided by tutor and peers on completion of group presentations on an aspect of teaching mathematics in the primary school.